MageGrey/arcus/README.md

 The overall design is free floating and intended to be fixed to the desk or by the 6-1 key.

 Materials needed:
-- 3D-Printer (Resin printer only, tolerances are intended for accommodating shrinkage when curing)
+- 3D-Printer (Resin printer only, tolerances are intended for accommodating resin shrinkage when curing)
 - Key switches from the corresponding manufacturer or compatible
 - Hot swap sockets (not essential if intended to be hard-wired)
 - Wire